iamsantanubanerjee/the-communist-bot/README.md

-# the-communist-bot
+# The Communist Bot
-A RAG based GenAI Chatbot for all your queries on the 'The Communist Manifesto'
+A RAG based GenAI Chatbot for all your queries on Karl Marx's 'The Communist Manifesto'